 Dale Earnhardt Jr. is a third-generation driver in a family forever connected to the sport of stock-car racing, and while his innate ability behind the wheel comes from Earnhardt DNA, his competitive driving style and keen business sense are all his own.
 His flair for originality and common-sense charisma have helped propel him to become one of the most popular figures in sports.
-Race fans have selected him 10 consecutive times as the winner of NASCAR’s Most Popular Driver award, and he joins Bill Elliott as the only other driver to win it straight for a decade.
+Race fans have selected him 11 consecutive times as the winner of NASCAR’s Most Popular Driver award, breaking a tie with Bill Elliott for most consecutive awards received.
 Earnhardt’s appeal is not limited to NASCAR’s loyal race fans, as he has appeared on Harris Interactive’s annual survey of America’s Top 10 Favorite Athletes, frequenting the list with such names as Michael Jordan, Kobe Bryant, Peyton Manning and Derek Jeter.

-The 2013 season marks Earnhardt’s 14th in NASCAR Sprint Cup Series competition.
-Through 2012, the native of Kannapolis, N.C., has amassed 19 career victories, including the 2004 Daytona 500.
-His 19 victories tie him for 37th on NASCAR’s all-time race winners list.
-He also has six non-points wins (three in the Gatorade Duel, two in the Budweiser Shootout and one all-star victory) and 11 pole positions.
-Earnhardt finished the 2012 season ranked 12th in the championship standings on the strength of a 10.9 average finishing position, the best of his career.
-Overall, Earnhardt has qualified five times for the Chase for the NASCAR Sprint Cup (2004, 2006, 2008, 2011 and 2012).
+The 2014 season marks Earnhardt’s 15th in NASCAR Sprint Cup Series competition.
+Through 2013, the native of Kannapolis, N.C., has amassed 19 career victories, including the 2004 Daytona 500.
+His 19 victories tie him for 39th on NASCAR’s all-time race winners list.
+He also has six non-points wins (three in the Budweiser Duel, two in the Sprint Unlimited and one all-star victory) and 13 pole positions.
+Earnhardt finished the 2013 season ranked fifth in the championship standings on the strength of a 12.6 average finishing position, the third-best of his career.
+Overall, Earnhardt has qualified six times for the Chase for the NASCAR Sprint Cup (2004, 2006, 2008, 2011, 2012 and 2013).

 Earnhardt is the only third-generation NASCAR champion, achieved when he won the 1998 and 1999 NASCAR Nationwide Series titles.
 He follows his legendary father Dale Earnhardt Sr., a seven-time Cup champion and winner of 76 races, and his grandfather Ralph Earnhardt, the 1956 NASCAR Sportsman champion.
 In October 2009, Earnhardt Sr. was selected as a posthumous inductee in the inaugural 2010 class for the NASCAR Hall of Fame.
 In 2007, Ralph Earnhardt was inducted posthumously into the National Dirt Late Model Hall of Fame.
 Both his father and grandfather were selected among NASCAR’s 50 Greatest Drivers of all time in 1999.
 The three Earnhardts combine for 10 NASCAR championships.